Current Opportunities

 Excellent oral, communication and organizational skills, accuracy, attention to detail, friendly, open to learning, self-motivated, able to work independently and as part of a team

-Note: Availability to work all weekends and occasional evenings is a requirement.
+Note: Availability to work weekends is a requirement.

 Applicants will only be considered if they meet the following criteria: